-After the tournament expanded to 64 teams in 1985, it took six more years before a No. 15 seed knocked off a No. 2 seed, when Richmond beat Syracuse in 1991, 73-69.
-And every couple of years, a No. 15 seed shocks the college basketball world with a crazy upset.
-After a 10-year drought without an opening-round win by a No. 15 seed, they have won four first-round games in the last six years.
+After the tournament expanded to 64 teams in 1985, it took six years before a 15 seed knocked off a 2 seed.
+Richmond beat Syracuse in 1991, 73-69.
+And every couple of years, a 15 seed shocks the college basketball world with a crazy upset.
+After a 10-year drought without an opening-round win by a 15 seed, they have won four first-round games in the last seven years.

-But don't let that trick you into thinking the 15 seed has a good chance — they're 8-124 all time in the first round.
+But don't let that trick you into thinking the 15 seed has a good chance — they're 8-128 all time against 2 seeds.

-The most recent shocker was when No. 15 Middle Tennessee never trailed in its opening-round matchup in 2016 on the way to upsetting No. 2 Michigan State 90-81.
+The most recent shocker came when No. 15 Middle Tennessee never trailed in 2016 on the way to upsetting No. 2 Michigan State, 90-81.

-While the No. 15 seed sports a lowly winning percentage of 6.06, roughly 25 percent of the matchups have come to within single digits for the lower-seeded team, almost double the amount for No. 16 seeds.
+While the 15 seed sports a winning percentage of 0.059, roughly 25 percent of the matchups heading into last year's tournament were decided by single digits.

 Louisiana Monroe and Belmont own the most No. 15 seed appearances, as both the Warhawks and the Bruins have four berths at that slot in the 32 years of the expanded tournament.